 Cathy lived in torment until becoming determined to figure out how to feel happiness again.
 Using her exceptional planning skills and remembering self-help book principles, she designed and implemented an action plan to improve all the major areas of her life.
 She embraced life’s mysteries and fostered good habits.
 She overcame negative thoughts and became emotionally healthy.
 She broke away from dysfunctional relationships while nurturing the best connections she has with people.
 She realized the importance of fun, passion for your job, and service to others.

 Varied expert knowledge about grief is invaluable to anyone wanting to find their own way to heal and thrive after loss and there is an abundance of misinformation not based on research or professional opinion.
-Recognizing the need for affordable, comprehensive, and concise training to effectively inspire individuals who want to heal and thrive and for those wanting to support grievers, Cathy worked with a group of experts she admires and founded the online “Master Grief Coach” training program with a certification option.
+Recognizing the need for affordable, comprehensive, and concise training to effectively inspire individuals who want to heal and for those wanting to support grievers, Cathy worked with an advisory board she admires and founded the online “Master Grief Coach” training program with a certification option.